eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 > Mr. Boddy is found murdered in his study!
 At the time of his death there were three people visiting the home of Mr. Boddy: Reverend Green, Mrs. White, and Colonel Mustard.
 >
 > Based on prior knowledge of their relationship with the deceased and the circumstances that evening the respective probability for Green, White, and Mustard to be the murderer are believed to be 0.8, 0.08, and 0.04 respectively.
-The probabilities sum to 0.92 meaning there is some belief that another unspecified suspect not staying at the house the night of the murder commited the crime.
+The probabilities sum to 0.92 meaning there is some belief that another unspecified suspect not staying at the house the night of the murder committed the crime.
 >
 > In time it comes out that the murder weapon was a wrench.
 Suppose we think that Reverend Green, Mrs. White, and Colonel Mustard, if they murdered someone, would respectively be 0.6, 0.9, and 0.3 likely to use a wrench.
 >